MJoergen/nexys4ddr/dyoc/Episodes/ep11_-_Zero_Page/README.md

 memory, allowing the CPU to write text on the screen.

 Thus, we'll now have two memory blocks (RAM and ROM), and where ROM will be initialized from a file.
-We need to write address coding to determine which of the two memory blocks (if any) the CPU is accessing.
+We need to write address decoding to determine which of the two memory blocks (if any) the CPU is accessing.

 The initial contents of mem/mem.vhd has been moved to mem/rom.vhd to support